Skip to content

 3. No project by the due date will lead to the assumption that no work was done before the due date.

-5. Canvas does not support listing two grades for the same assignment. so a feedback comment explaining the old and new grades will be added when the resubmitted work is graded.
+4. Canvas does not support listing two grades for the same assignment, so a feedback comment explaining the old and new grades will be added when the resubmitted work is graded.

 2. Grading Assignments

-1. All assignments should be graded, scored in SchoolMax, and returned to students within 10 days of the assignment's due date.
-If a teacher needs more than the 10 days allotted, then a notice will go home to parents using the contact information provided in SchoolMax.
+1. All assignments should be graded, scored, in Synergy, and returned to students within 10 days of the assignment's due date.
+If a teacher needs more than the 10 days allotted, then a notice will go home to parents using the contact information provided in Synergy.

 3. Good Faith Effort